 6. Partner With an Online Shopping Assistant.

 If you aren't looking to offer in-house shipping tracking, another option is to partner with an online shopping assistant who can do this for you.
 For example, Shop is an order tracking app that tells customers when their product is going to arrive.
-When customers buy something, their order information is forwarded to Shop where they can review things like expected delivery date, tracking numbers, and previous purchases.
+When customers buy something, their order information is forwarded to Shop, where they can review things like expected delivery dates, tracking numbers, and previous purchases.

-Shop can even map the delivery route so you know exactly where an order is when it's marked "in transit" on the app.
+Shop can even map the delivery route, so you know exactly where an order is when it's marked "in transit" on the app.